aws-quickstart/workshop-terraform-modules/content/40_setup_cloudshell/_index.md

 weight = 40
 +++

-We are going to use AWS CloudShell to execute this workshop
+In this lab we are going to start an AWS CloudShell.
+We will use this env execute this workshop.